mikeysklar/grippy/README.md

 ### Features

+- **Slim & Lightweight**
+  - Thickness of a AAA battery on its side
+  - 7x less lighter than a typical iPhone

 - **One-handed SAIE chording**
   - Enter letters, numbers, symbols, and whitespace via chords.
+  - Three primary layers
-  - Optimized for thumb + fingers usage in a “grippy” hold.
+  - No travel for thumb or fingers

 - **Everyday carry note-taking**
-  - Designed to live in a pocket or bag.
+  - Take notes while in the pocket
   - Note-taking directly on device (no external keyboard required).
   - Review notes on device